Elizabeth Eggleston: Contributions to the Australian Indigenous community

 In 1969, Eggleston became a lecturer in the faculty of law at Monash University, and after two years she was promoted to senior lecturer.
 After 1971 she also served as part-time director of Monash's Centre for Research into Aboriginal Affairs.
 During her time as director, she established a course titled, Black Australian Studies and provided resources to Aboriginal groups.

 In 1972, she became a founder of the Victorian Aboriginal Legal Service.
 In founding the Victorian Aboriginal Legal Service, Eggleston conducted discussions with Aborigines in Pentridge prison and advised Aboriginal communities.
 She also pursued discrimination and made submissions to government inquiries.
 Eggleston was actively involved in trying to address Aboriginal land rights and cultural heritage.

 In 1972-1973, she had study leave in North America where she did research into Indian communities.
 Her visit to the Navajo Indian country inspired her to write her thesis on Aboriginals and the administration of justice.
 This led to her conducting research in Victoria, Western Australia and South Australia.

 The Elizabeth Eggleston Memorial collection

 The Elizabeth Eggleston Memorial Collection is located in the Koorie Research Unit of the Monash Indigenous Studies Centre.
-The collection was named after Eggleston due to her role as a former director of the then Centre for Research into Aboriginal Studies and her renown as the premiere expert of Aborigines and the law.
+The collection was named after Eggleston due to her role as a former director of the then Centre for Research into Aboriginal Studies due to her significant contributions to research on Aboriginal Australians and the law.

 Eggleston donated her collection of books, papers and various materials to the Centre.
 The collection currently holds over 5000 materials relating to Aboriginal affairs.
 The library is currently accessible at the Monash Clayton campus, Menzies Building 11.

 Published work

 In 1973, she co-authored Cases and Materials on Industrial Law in Australia.

 Two months before she died, her book Fear, Favour or Affection was published, in 1976; it was based on her doctoral thesis.
-Reviewers praised it for bringing to light systemic discrimination against Aborigines in the administering of criminal justice.
+Reviewers noted that the book addressed systemic discrimination against Aboriginal Australians within the criminal justice system.